maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-14`.
+You are here after switching branch with `git checkout chapter-16`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

-Run plugins as Eclipse Application (Run As -> Eclipse Application) and in runtime workbench open 'Contributed Result View' with Window -> Show View -> Other -> Other -> Contributed Result View.

-Right click anywhere in the view and in popup menu two menus - Re-run and Contributed Item - are shown.
-Click on Re-run, and it outputs a log message 'rerun' to host IDE console.
-Click on Contributed Item opens a information dialog 'The chosen operation is not currently available'.
+The Chapter 16 introduces MarkerCreator which adds error marker to the test method that fails.

+Run eclipse.contribution.junit.test.MarkerTest.java and test should pass.
+Instead, you can run all the test created so far by selecting org.eclipse.contribution.junit.test package and Run As -> JUnit Plug-in Test and all tests should pass.

+Next, run plugins as Eclipse Application - Run As -> Eclipse Application.
+In runtime workbench open FailTest.java, and select FailTest class in Outline View, and invoke 'Run Test' action from its context menu; as the test fails, the method testFail() is marked with error marker and a error record is inserted in Problems view.
+Repeat the same for PassTest.java and error marker from FailTest is deleted.
+If you run FailTest again, error marker reappears.

+Note, the PassTest and FailTest are in demo project we created in Chapter 5.
+If you have missed that out, then you can view the setup instructions in readme.md with `git show chapter-5:readme.md`.